 Once you document the construction resources and create an estimate, finalize the budget.
 That includes all types of costs, including:

-- Resources – Purchasing or leasing construction equipment
+- Resources – Purchasing or equipment leasing

 - Salaries/Wages – Accounts payable to your employees